Torphedo/BOTW-ModdingGuide/README.md

 # [BCML](https://github.com/NiceneNerd/BCML) Setup

--BCML requires Python [3.8.10](https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe) and the [x64 Visual C++ redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads#section-2).
-When you open the Python 3.8 installer, there will be a checkbox that says `Add Python to PATH`.
+-BCML requires Python [3.8.10](https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe) or [3.7.9](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe) and the [x64 Visual C++ redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads#section-2).
+When you open the Python installer, there will be a checkbox that says `Add Python to PATH`.
 You MUST check this box, or else BCML can't be installed.
 From here, continue as normal, and install the x64 Visual C++ redistributable.

 -Open a command prompt anywhere (if you don't know how, just type `cmd` into Windows Search).
 Run `pip install bcml` (in normal cmd, NOT the python console).
 You should see a bunch of progress bars, and then a success message.